HiPhish/info.vim/HACKING.rst

 .. code-block::

-   info://document/node-1/node-2/node-3#menu
+   info://file/node#line

-The name of  the scheme is `info`,  the host is  the name of the document,  the path is the sequence of nodes to traverse (excluding the root) and the fragment can be a  particular part of the node,  such as `menu` for the node's menu.
-To access the `(dir)` document omit the host and path,  to access the root node of a document omit the path.
+The name of  the scheme is `info`,  the host is  the name of the document,  the path is  the node  and the  fragment is  the line  number.
+To access the `dir` document omit the host and path, to access the root node of a document omit the path.
 Here are some examples:

 .. code-block::